INRIA/scikit-learn-mooc/jupyter-book/predictive_modeling_pipeline/predictive_modeling_module_take_away.md

 <!-- Quick wrap-up for the module -->

-In this module, you have learnt:
+In this module, you learned:

 - to create a scikit-learn predictive model;
 - about the scikit-learn API to train and test a predictive model;